ArtSabintsev/Harpy/README.md

 	// Set the UIViewController that will present an instance of UIAlertController [[Harpy sharedInstance] setPresentingViewController:_window.rootViewController];

+  // (Optional) Set the Delegate to track what a user clicked on, or to use a custom UI to present your message.
+      [[Harpy sharedInstance] setDelegate:self];

 	// (Optional) The tintColor for the alertController [[Harpy sharedInstance] setAlertControllerTintColor:@"<#alert_controller_tint_color#>"];